 A unique inspirational online community that brings blind and visually impaired women together to celebrate fashion and style.
 Bold Blind Beauty encourages empowerment and connects sighted and non-sighted people.
 We invite you to peruse our site to enable your inner fashion sensibilities—and be a bold, blind, and beautiful woman!

-Among other things, some of my duties involve curating and imparting a little wisdom that will benefit my blind and visually impaired followers.
-In the makeup realm, I come across a number of questions specifically around eye makeup application.
+Some of my duties involve curating and imparting a little wisdom that will benefit my blind and visually impaired followers.
+Concerning makeup, there are many questions specifically about eye makeup application.
 The answer to the following question was so genius I had to share it here with you:

 Q: Do you have any makeup tips (mostly eye makeup)?

 I’m blind in one eye, so the usual “close one eye while you do it and look with the other” doesn’t work for me, as I’m sure is a similar case for some or all of you. ~J. Stephenson

 A: You could try doing a little, taking a close up selfie of that eyelid shut,